ava-labs/avalanche-docs/docs/learn/avalanche/fuji.md

 ---
+tags: [Fuji Testnet]
-description: Fuji testnet is the official Avalanche testnet.
+description: Fuji Testnet is the official testnet for the Avalanche ecosystem.
+keywords: [docs, fuji, testnet, build on avalanche]
 sidebar_label: Fuji Testnet
 ---